-By default, post web addresses in WordPress are not search engine friendly.
+Out of the box, WordPress URLs aren’t search engine friendly.
 In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:

-If you have not configured your permalinks yet, then do so first before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.

 Step 2: List Your Main Topics

-Keeping your content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to boost your site’s optimization for improved search results.
+Maintaining your content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.

-We recommend, therefore, planning what kind of broad “topics” you will write about and publish on your website or blog.
-These can be topics related to your specific niche, your business, and even your industry.
+We recommend, therefore, planning what kind of broad “topics” you will publish on your website or blog.
+These can be topics related to your specific niche, your services or products, your industry, etc.

-If you need help with planning a website, see this step-by-step tutorial: A Basic Guide To Web Site Planning For Business Owners
+If you need help with planning a website, see this tutorial: How To Plan Your Business Website: A Basic Primer For Non-Technical Business Owners

-When creating your list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your site as an online authority that visitors will want to come back repeatedly to and/or refer to others.
+When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your website as an online authority that visitors will want to come back repeatedly to and/or refer to others.

-Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+Let’s say, for example, that you want to start a website or blog to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: